openeuropa/oe_corporate_blocks/README.md

 docker-compose exec web ./vendor/bin/behat
 ```

+#### Upgrade from 1.x to 2.x

+Note that the following blocks are deprecated after upgrading from 1.x to 2.x:

+- `Site Switcher`

 ## Contributing

 Please read [the full documentation](https://github.com/openeuropa/openeuropa) for details on our code of conduct, and the process for submitting pull requests to us.